Search This Blog

 The short answer, generally you won't, until and unless you run into errors or issues where GUI is too rigid and inflexible to help you.
 Please see my notes on potential compatibility errors towards the end of this article.

-The intended use case of Sqlpackage.exe is to migrate a database to another server, whether on-premise or in the cloud, or to upgrade the database to a higher version.
+The intended (and official at writing of this article) use case of Sqlpackage.exe is to migrate a database to another server, whether on-premise or in the cloud, or to upgrade the database to a higher version.
 However, in these cases the database backup/restore or attach/detach methods are much easier and more efficient, simply because in background SQL Server instance will automatically upgrade the internal structure of the database to match it's version.
 Therefore, I rarely use SqlPackage.exe for that purpose.

-SqlPackage.exe has two modes or application types, either DACPAC or BACPAC.
-The DACPAC mode, by default, extracts only the database schemas without the data.
-On the other hand, BACPAC extracts database along with all the data.
+SqlPackage.exe works with two types of packages: DACPAC and BACPAC.
+The DACPAC (Data-tier Application Package) mode, by default, extracts only the database schema without the data.
+On the other hand, BACPAC (Backup Component Package) extracts both the database schema and all the data.

 For more information and download instructions to get the latest version, see: